 2.6) Planned obsolescence.
 Another way manufacturers get customers to buy more is to build computers that self-destruct after a short period of time.
 (There are no technical hurdles to building an inexpensive computer that should last a lifetime.)
 Another twist on planned obsolescence is somehow connecting the computer to something that manufacturers can change, forcing everybody to buy new computers.
 For example, "software bloat", whereby manufacturers increase the size of the operating system such that users have to buy more powerful computers.
 Another example is telecommunication: increase the speed of the network a little bit as a pretense to change the network protocol a lot, so users have to buy new telephones to stay connected.

 2.7) Trap doors built into your hardware and software.
-Recently, what some suspected has been confirmed: many Governments force computer manufacturers and telecommunication companies to insert "trap doors" into computer hardware and software, so they can spy on their own citizens.
+More and more, corrupt Governments force computer manufacturers and telecommunication companies to insert "trap doors" into computer hardware and software, so they can spy on their own citizens.
 And of course, nothing prevents manufacturers from using such trap doors for themselves.
 The very existence of a general-purpose computer, in the hands of We the People, is deeply repugnant to anti-democratic forces.

 2.8) "Buy me now!" user interfaces.
 If you study human-computer interfaces, you'll notice that often there is unnecessary complexity.
 Instead of making simple interfaces that allow the user to get some work done, manufacturers often try to place advertisments for their products, or put on audio-visual shows to entertain and attract.
 I angrily swing my machete in the jungle of pop-up messages and flashing lights and warnings for this and please click here for that and automatic "improving" of what you're trying to type over here and automatic starting up of programs you don't need over there and wait your computer has frozen because it's automatically downloading humongous updates for software you don't even want.
 Because of constant machete-swinging on my own computer, I tend to forget this state of things.
 So when a computer illiterate asks me for help and I sit down in front of his computer, I'm often totally overwhelmed by an outburst of unecessary complexity.